LivePersonInc/knowledge-center-archive/_release/May 2020/week-of-May-11.md

 In the Bot creation wizard, the customer could click on test connection if creating a Faas bot without the prior selection of a Faas function for the bot.
 This is fixed now, the user needs to explicitly select a faas function prior testing the connection.

-## Disable cross account requests INT-1119
-### Type: Bug fix (Bot Connectors 2.17)

-In the current version (2.16) an attacker could access bot metrics from other customers.
-This exploit is now fixed by explicitly checking if the botId matches the provided accountId.

 ## Strip down xss from payload
 ### Type: Bug fix (Bot Connectors 2.17)